JaxCavalera/spendulum/README.md

         - There may be a way to prevent all components re-rendering if a reducer could be dynamically created for individual microStores at runtime.

 #### Security
+Consider using socket.io with an express server to manage price, availableSizes & priceTimer calculations.
+Pushing down to clients on update alternatively some more convoluted client-side techniques could be employed to make forged requests more difficult (see below).

 Memoize the last 5 prices for each product inside the API fn responsible for submitting an order (Planned for v2)
 - Keeps the list much harder to mess with clientside
 - Can reject orders where the price does not match a tracked value